Dating A Musician? Here’s 7 Things You Need To Know

 Your entire life, you’ve been fed lies.
 Here are some of the most common false truths about musicians when it comes to dating:

 While every upcoming male singer-songwriter has some female supporters, nothing really comes close to an official “groupie.”
-To every dude dreaming of becoming a rock star just for the chicks, I’m pretty sure I just shattered all your hopes & dreams.
-Sorry.
-(Not really).
+To every dude dreaming of becoming a rock star just for the chicks, get real with yourself.

-To every person that thought you actually get panties thrown at you while you’re on stage, that doesn’t happen unless you’re Usher.
+To every person that thought you actually get panties thrown at you while you’re on stage, this only happens for famous rappers.
 Groupies don’t care about you when you’re on the come up, because you’re likely broke and struggling.

 I spoke about this very issue with NYC-based Matchmaker & Dating/Relationship Expert, Rachel Russo.
 Here’s what she had to say about it: